dgirones/TSO-Options-Tables-Cleaner/readme.txt

 == Changelog ==

 Recent releases only.
-Older notes (1.2.0 through 1.0.0) are in changelog.txt in the plugin folder.
+Older notes are in changelog.txt in the plugin folder.

 = 1.3.4 =
 * Extra tables: fix delete UI when «Allow table deletion» is enabled (instant unlock + sync on reload)